 How to use neem oil.
 The product is mixed with water and sprayed directly on house plants.
 Spray the stems and undersides of the leaves as well because that's where most bugs hide.
 Also spray the surface of the soil because many insects lay eggs in the soil.
 You want to get eggs and larvae, too.

+Safety Tips.
 Read and follow all directions and precautions on the product label before using any insecticide.

 Many tests have shown neem oil to effectively control black spot, fungus and powdery mildew -- common problems that sometimes affect house plants, especially ivy and flowering plants.